Lakers vs. Hornets Game Preview & TV Info: Final Contest Of Seven-Game Road Trip

 PG: Devonte’ Graham

-SG: Cody Martin
+SG: Caleb Martin

 SF: Miles Bridges